itclubmanmet/static-site-generator/readme.md

 - `public` folder is where all the converted markdown in `content`, assets in `src`, and images in `img` will go after running the `buildsite.py generate`
 - `img` contains image
-- `template` contains template to generate the site, it also contains the theme. stylesheet, and script from `template` instead
+- `template` contains template to generate the site, it also contains the theme.
+If you don't provide any index, stylesheet, and script in `src` then it's going to pull template from `template/design` instead
 - `src` contains source if you're writing the index.html, script or stylesheet yourself.
 - `content` folder is where the markdowns are stored.